TouchOdeath/bluetoothctl-GUI/README.md

 # Usage:

+1. Requires zenity and bluetoothctl (you can type 'bluetoothctl' or 'zenity' in terminal to see if they are installed)

+    apt install zenity
+    apt install bluez

-1. Download BTConnect.sh
+2. Download BTConnect.sh
-2. If you have an equalizer, uncomment and edit '<equalizername\>' and '<equalizerexec\>' below:
+3. If you have an equalizer, uncomment and edit '<equalizername\>' and '<equalizerexec\>' below:

  #Restart Equalizer-------------------------------------